-NASFAA was pleased to be joined by the U.S. Department of Education (ED) in Austin.
+NASFAA is pleased to have staff from the U.S. Department of Education (ED) join us in Orlando.
 Below is a listing of the sessions offered as well as "Ask a Fed" information.

-The "Ask a Fed" table allowed attendees to discuss Title IV-related questions, such as policy guidance, administrative procedures, and operational requirements, with an experienced Department of Education staff member.
-We are making every effort to provide answers via email to questions that could not be addressed immediately at the conference.
+The "Ask a Fed" table will allow attendees to discuss Title IV-related questions, such as policy guidance, administrative procedures, and operational requirements, with an experienced ED staff member.

 8:30 - 9:30 AM

-This session addressed various issues that arise when administering federal student aid for transfer students.
-Discussions covered transfer monitoring and demonstrated how to correctly award and disburse both Federal Pell Grants and Direct Loans in standard term credit-hour, clock-hour, and non-term credit-hour programs.
-Additionally, presenters provided example scenarios about what to do when a transfer student withdraws during overlapping payment periods for Federal Pell Grants and Direct Loans.
+This session will address various issues that arise when administering federal student aid for transfer students.
+Discussions will cover transfer monitoring and demonstrate how to correctly award and disburse both Federal Pell Grants and Direct Loans in standard term credit-hour, clock-hour, and non-term credit-hour programs.
+Additionally, ED staff will provide example scenarios about what to do when a transfer student withdraws during overlapping payment periods for Federal Pell Grants and Direct Loans.

 11:00 AM - 12:00 PM